15th International symposium on wood and furniture conservation by Stichting Ebenist

 The New York cabinetmaking trade in a period of transition and French influences, as well as an interesting upholstery history.

-Nancy Britton, Marijn Manuels, conservator of furniture, conservator of upholstery, Metropolitan Museum of Art, New York, USA
+Nancy Britton, conservator emerita, and Marijn Manuels, conservator, Objects Conservation Metropolitan Museum of Art, New York, USA

 Louis in contemporary art and design